-Under the GDPR, MediaBlanket Ltd give the customer:
+Under the GDPR, MediaBlanket Ltd can provide the customer with:

 The GDPR clarifies that the reason for allowing individuals to access their personal data is so that they are aware of and can verify the lawfulness of the processing.